- Chart

 Strengths

-- Value-oriented pricing strategy appeals to price-sensitive consumers.
+- Value-oriented pricing strategy appealing to a broad customer base.

 Weaknesses